damianhakert/damianhakert.github.io/source/handbook/social-media/index.md

 1. When responding to tweets, be polite and brief.

 1. It's OK to invite CE or GitLab.com users to collaborate.

+1. Zendesk is a good place to reply to tweets, but always check for the tweet history on Tweetdeck.

+1. Use Tweetdeck to find GitLab mentions without the # or @.